asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 ### Step #0:

-The parsing stack initially contains the item-set #0.
+The stack initially contains the item-set #0.

 ```
     #0